-Dr. Boyer can also look back on 25 years of research funding from the National Institutes of Health.
-Among NIH-sponsored clinical trials he has been involved in are a comparison of shunts used in management of variceal bleeding and use of SAMe (S-adenosyl-L-methionine disulphaste P-toluene-sulfonate) to reduce the likelihood of development of hepatocellular carcinoma — a cancer that occurs in people with liver disease, particularly sufferers of chronic hepatitis B and C. Under his tenure, the institute has helped discover a genetic mutation that increases the risk of cirrhosis.
+Dr. Boyer enjoyed more than 25 years of research funding from the National Institutes of Health.
+Among NIH-sponsored clinical trials he was involved in are a comparison of shunts used in management of variceal bleeding and use of SAMe (S-adenosyl-L-methionine disulphaste P-toluene-sulfonate) to reduce the likelihood of development of hepatocellular carcinoma — a cancer that occurs in people with liver disease, particularly sufferers of chronic hepatitis B and C. Under his tenure, the institute has helped discover a genetic mutation that increases the risk of cirrhosis.
 Related to treatment of cirrhosis, hepatitis C and blood platelet deficiencies in patients with liver disease, he has multiple pharmaceutical company-sponsored studies ongoing.

 As a result of the institute’s participation in developing these new and more effective therapies and procedures for patients suffering from liver disease, we’re able to provide many with early access to state-of-the-art, potentially life-saving treatments before they are available to the general public.

-And with education a core mission of the institute, Dr. Boyer recently worked out ACGME approval for a fellows exchange program that allows gastroenterology fellows from the University of Nevada – Reno School of Medicine in Las Vegas to complete their hepatology clinical training here under the guidance of him and Archita Desai, MD, at Banner – University Medical Center Tucson.
+And with education a core mission of the institute, Dr. Boyer worked out ACGME approval for a fellows exchange program that allows gastroenterology fellows from the University of Nevada – Reno School of Medicine in Las Vegas to complete their hepatology clinical training here under the guidance of him and Archita Desai, MD, (pictured on left in image above right) at Banner – University Medical Center Tucson.
 The institute also sponsors free hepatitis C screening clinics overseen by Carol Peters, NP, on Friday mornings at the hospital, which serves as the main clinical facilities for the UA College of Medicine – Tucson.